On-demand, scheduled, and recurring walks

-Wag! is the nation's fastest-growing network of pre-screened and insured pet sitters and dog walkers.
-In less than 15 minutes you can book a nearby dog sitter, daycare provider, or dog walker, who'll take complete care of your loved one - at their place or yours.
+Wag! is the nation's fastest-growing network of vetted and background checked pet sitters, overnight boarding, dog walkers, dog trainers, and even virtual vet chat.
+Schedule ahead for pet care while you are away, or book on-demand pet care during the workday.
+In minutes you can book a nearby dog sitter, daycare provider, or dog walker, who'll take complete care of your loved one - at their place or yours.

-South Marquette abounds with fun things for you and your pup to do.
+South MarquetteSouth Marquette abounds with fun things for you and your pup to do.
 Spring Street Park offers nearly three acres of open grassy space for on-leash running and romping.
 You will need to bring your own waste bags and water to this and all parks in the neighborhood.
 If you’re ready for a bite after some rounds of frisky play, dogs are welcome at the outdoor dining areas of Portside Inn and Donckers.
 Portside Inn serves seafood, sandwiches, and Southwestern fare, while Donckers is well known for its sandwiches and handmade candy.
 Once you’re full, you and your pup can stroll down to the shore to take in the sights.
 The city is famous for its ore dock, which can be seen from the Founder’s Landing Boardwalk.
 Nearby Father Marquette Park and Lakeside Park feature historical monuments, plaques, and wooded and grassy areas for your dog.

 East Side Marquette is perfect for active pups.
 The City Multi-Use Path winds through the beautiful Ellwood Mattson Lower Harbor Park and along the shoreline to McCarty’s Cove, where you can view the Marquette Harbor Lighthouse.
 The trail continues to Shiras Park, which features a large beach.
 Each of these parks includes grassy and sandy areas where you and your dog can enjoy a romp, as well as benches and picnic tables where you can rest.
 It’s a mile-long walk from Lower Harbor Park to Shiras Park, and if you’re up for another mile, you can walk from Shiras Park to refuel at Togo’s, a submarine sandwich shop with pet-friendly outdoor seating.